Graduate Diploma in Forensic Science (3742)

 The program is designed for applicants who need advanced level knowledge across a range of forensic disciplines including crime scene investigation, fingerprint detection and identification, forensic chemistry, forensic biology, forensic toxicology, illicit drug analysis, and forensic medicine.
 The fully-online nature of the subjects and the flexibility available with subject selection means that the program can be adapted to suit applicants working or intending to work in areas that include forensic science laboratories, toxicology and pathology laboratories, drug assessment agencies, customs and border protection, law enforcement, and areas related to national security.

-- This program is part of a collaborative education partnership with the University of Florida and the University of Canberra.
+- This program is part of a collaborative education partnership with the University of Florida and the University of Lausanne.

 Students may exit this program on completion of 40 credit points with a 3743 Graduate Certificate in Forensic Science